-You may have heard the term “valve job” because older engines frequently needed their valves reconditioned.
+You may have heard the term, valve job, because older engines frequently needed their valves reconditioned.

-To help prevent this type of failure, there are a few things you can do.
+So, to help prevent, needing a valve job, there are a few things you can do:

-Maintain a clean, efficient cooling system so the engine does not run too hot.
+- Maintain a clean, efficient cooling system, so, the engine does not run too hot.

-Use good quality fuels to help prevent carbon build up on the valve and seats.
+- Use good quality fuels, to help prevent carbon build up, on the valve and seats.

 Valve work often requires, a certain amount of detective work.
-To fix a valve problem, you first have to figure out what caused it in the first place.
+To fix a valve problem, you first have to figure out, what caused it in the first place.

-The other common type of valve failure is valve burn, or burnt valves.
-Essentially this is caused by combustion gases escaping between the valve and valve seat when they are not sealing correctly.
-The hot combustion gases are forced past the valve which starts to burn away the edge of the valve.
-Normally this type of failure affects the exhaust valves only, but it can also damage the intake valves.
+So, burnt valves, is another common type of failure.
+Essentially, this is caused by, combustion gases escaping, between the valve and valve seat, because of incorrect sealing.
+The hot combustion gases, are forced past the valve, which starts to burn away, the edge of the valve.
+Normally, this type of failure, affects the exhaust valves only, but it can also damage the intake valves.
 As a result, you will need a valve job.

-Ticking or Popping Noises
+Ticking Or Popping Noises

-Blue Smoke From the Tailpipe at startup
+Blue Smoke From The Tailpipe At Startup

-- Blue smoke is a classic sign of overall engine trouble and should never be ignored.
-Though blue smoke is not specifically a result of valve problems, it is one of the most common indications, especially when combined with ticking and popping noises.
+Blue smoke is a classic sign, of overall engine trouble and should never be ignored.
+Though blue smoke is not specifically a result of valve problems; it is one of the most common indications, especially when combined with, ticking and popping noises.

 Engine Power Loss

-- Another sign that you have valve problems is that you frequently notice a reduction in engine power and performance.
-If your valve guides and seals are leaking, oil can accumulate on the top of the valve and cause it lose its seal.
-This could cause compression issues, which lead to poor combustion and power loss.
+Another sign that you have valve problems is, that you frequently notice a, reduction in engine power and performance.
+If your valve guides and seals are leaking; oil can accumulate on the top of the valve and cause it lose its seal.
+This could cause, compression issues, which lead to poor combustion and power loss.

-Blown Timing Belt
+Broken Timing Belt

-There is no such thing as a “standard” valve job anymore.
-Every valve job is different.
-An OHC head may require a lot more time and effort than a head off a pushrod engine.
+So, there is no such thing as a “standard” valve job anymore.
+Because, every valve job is different.
+An (OHC) head, may require a lot more time and effort, than a head off a pushrod engine.

 - Completely Inspected

-Most common jobs performed as part of a valve job should include;
+Most common jobs performed, as part of a valve job should include:

-- First a visual inspection looking for broken and damaged parts.
+- First, a visual inspection, looking for broken and damaged parts.

-- Completely disassemble the head so all of the parts can be cleaned and inspected.
+- Completely disassemble the head, so all of the parts can be cleaned and inspected.

-- Inspect the cylinder head casting for cracks or other damage.
-The best way would be by pressure testing.
+- Inspect the cylinder head casting, for cracks or other damage.
+The best way would be by, pressure testing.

-- Inspect valves, seats, springs, guides, and other valve train components for wear and damage.
+- Inspect valves, seats, springs, guides, and other valve train components, for wear and damage.

-- Replace any parts deemed not repairable.
+- Replace any parts, deemed not repairable.

-- Install and machine any worn valve guides and seats.
+- Install and machine any, worn valve guides and seats.

-- Resurface the cylinder head to assure flatness and a proper RMS finish.
-This is a must for today’s gaskets to seal properly.
+- Resurface the cylinder head to assure, flatness and a proper (RMS) finish.
+This is a must, for today’s gaskets to seal properly.

 - Completely re-clean all parts and the cylinder head.

-- Reassemble the head with all the new part machined and installed.
+- Reassemble the head, with all the new part machined and installed.

-- Do a vacuum test on the head through the intake and exhaust ports.
-This will confirm that the valve have been sealed properly.
+- Do a vacuum test on the head, through the intake and exhaust ports.
+This will confirm that the valve have been, sealed properly.

-- The cylinder head should come back to you with all the parts needed to finish the job.
+- The cylinder head should come back to you, with all the parts needed to finish the job.